Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 1- Economic Insecurity, Racial Anxiety and Right-Wing Populism

-Alessio Rebechi (Griffith University, Australia) and Nicholas Rohde (Griffith University, Australia) – Proposal
+Alessio Rebechi (Griffith University, Australia) and Nicholas Rohde (Griffith University, Australia)

 2- Job Insecurity, Savings and Consumption: An Italian Experiment

-Anthony Lepinteur (University of Luxembourg), Andrew Clark (Paris School of Economics – CNRS, France) and Conchita D’Ambrosio (University of Luxembourg) – Proposal
+Anthony Lepinteur (University of Luxembourg), Andrew Clark (Paris School of Economics – CNRS, France) and Conchita D’Ambrosio (University of Luxembourg)

 10:30-11:00, Break

-Session 6D-2, Economic Insecurity: Measurement, Causes and Consequences II
+Session 6D-2, Economic Insecurity: Measurement, Causes and Consequences II (Room F33 + F34)

 11:00-12:30

-4- Measuring Economic Insecurity with a Joint Income-wealth Approach
+4- Measuring Economic Insecurity with a Joint Income-Wealth Approach

-5- Relative Measurement of Economic Security
+5- A Relative Measure of Economic Insecurity and Job Turnover

-Alessandro Gallo (University of Bologna, Italy), Silvia Pacei (University of Bologna, Italy) and Maria Rosaria Ferrante (University of Bologna, Italy) – Proposal
+Alessandro Gallo (University of Bologna, Italy), Silvia Pacei (University of Bologna, Italy) and Maria Rosaria Ferrante (University of Bologna, Italy)

 6- Measurement of Economic Insecurity in the European Union between 2005 and 2020

-Máté Mogyorósi (Hungarian Central Statistical Office), Klaudia Máténé Bella (Hungarian Central Statistical Office), Ildikó Ritzlné Kazimir (Hungarian Central Statistical Office) and Tímea Cseh (Hungarian Central Statistical Office) – Proposal
+Máté Mogyorósi (Hungarian Central Statistical Office), Klaudia Máténé Bella (Hungarian Central Statistical Office), Ildikó Ritzlné Kazimir (Hungarian Central Statistical Office) and Tímea Cseh (Hungarian Central Statistical Office)

 12:30-14:00, Lunch